TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

    * - drop-incomplete-buffer
      - bool
      - When incomplete buffers should be delivered this has to be set to `false`.
-   * - property-state
-     - string
-     - JSON string describing the state of all device properties.
-See :any:`state`.
    * - :ref:`tcam-properties<tcam-properties>`
      - GstStructure
      - Property that can be used to set/get the current TcamPropertyProvider properties.
 This can be used like: `gst-launch-1.0 tcammainsrc tcam-properties=tcam,ExposureAuto=Off,ExposureTime=33333 ! ...`